freeipa/freeipa-pr-ci/doc/README.md

 #### Executing a job

-In theory, PR CI can be used for arbitraty code execution.
+In theory, PR CI can be used for arbitrary code execution.
 In practice, we've implemented the following basic jobs (see [tasks/tasks.py](../tasks/tasks.py)):

 - `Build` builds FreeIPA in a mock environment using the specified VM template